Sustainable relations with our suppliers

 How does it work?

-It all starts when the tree reaches maturity or gets too old to produce fruit (mango trees).
-When the timber is harvested, it is recorded for traceability purposes in a registry that contains the name of the farmer, the village, the volume of wood harvested, etc. The wood is then purchased directly by the sawmill, which reduces the number of middlemen and simplifies the supply chain.
+At the farm: when the tree reaches maturity or gets too old to produce fruit, the wood can be cut.
+When the timber is harvested, it is recorded for traceability purposes in a registry that contains the name of the farmer, the village, the volume of wood harvested, etc.

-At the sawmill, the logs are marked in such a way that, from the tree to the finished product, we can trace the wood all the way back to the farmer’s land.
+At the sawmill: the logs are marked in such a way that, from the tree to the finished product, we can trace the wood all the way back to the farmer’s land.
 They are then cut into boards and marked with a colour code so they don’t get mixed up with non-traced wood.
-This is when TFT carries out its first audit and checks the documents proving the origin of the wood and that it was logged legally.
+This is when Earthworm Foundation carries out its first audit and checks the documents proving the origin of the wood and that it was logged legally.